 Specifically, once meat from abroad enters the United States, it enters the same distribution channels as domestic products.
 Separating fresh cuts of meat based on their country of origin will be difficult to do and will impose substantial recordkeeping and other administrative costs on retailers and wholesalers.
-Retailers and wholesalers will incur further costs to achieve compliance with the regulations, including the costs of training personnel in the necessary compliance measures, and the costs of labels and the labor necessary to apply them.
+Retailers and wholesalers will incur further costs to achieve compliance with the regulations, including the costs of training personnel in the necessary compliance measures; the costs of labels, signs, placards and the labor necessary to apply them; segregating meat products by country of origin; and, especially, costs of determining product country of origin from suppliers.
+Indeed, given the length of livestock production and the short implementation time of this regulation, retailers will be hard-pressed to determine whether product meets the state's "born, raised and slaughtered" standard for U.S. meat.

-Moreover, the burdens of the labeling requirements will not be materially alleviated by the provision that a placard may be used in lieu of labels for retailers that sell only domestically-produced meat.
-This alternative would not obviate the burden of tracing or determining the origin of meats.
+Moreover, the burdens of the labeling requirements will not be materially alleviated by the provision that a placard may be used in lieu of labels for retailers that sell meat produced in a single country.
+This alternative would not obviate the burden of tracing or determining the origin of meats.36